Direction 18: Disposing of provincial public highway through section 58 of the Land Act

 Historically, s.
 58 of the Land Act allowed the minister under that Act, as represented by Ministry of Water, Land and Resource Stewardship (WLRS) to dispose of roads created by Crown grants.
 Following the enactment of the Transportation Act in 2004, the ability of WLRS to use s.
 58 to dispose of roads shown on Crown grant tracings was, in practice, eliminated.

-The Transportation Act provides that provincial public highways are owned by the BCTFA and administered by MOTI.
+The Transportation Act provides that provincial public highways are owned by the BCTFA and administered by the Ministry of Transportation and Transit (MOTT).
 Provincial public highway includes roads created by Crown grant – the same roads which were formally administered by WLRS.
 Because WLRS no longer controls these roads, they can no longer dispose of them using s.
 58.

 Abbreviations